OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

 The next step is a **Deploy an Azure Web App** step.
 This is where we will deploy the application to the target we created in the previous step.
 You will need to set the target roles to be *QATest*, it will not be available in the list, you will need to type it in and select *Add*.

 :::info
-Improved management for *Roles* is coming in the future, but for the moment you will need to type the role name manually
+Improved management for *Roles* is coming in the future, but for the moment, you will need to type the role name manually
 :::

-The last step is a notification step, which could be Slack, email or something else.
+The last step is a notification step, which could be Slack, email, or something else.

-In my Slack notification step I set the following custom settings:
+In my Slack notification step, I set the following custom settings:

 *Title* is `Deployment to #{Octopus.Deployment.Tenant.Name}`